 The explicitly interdisciplinary nature of this MSc means that the History Faculty collaborates with other divisions and departments within the University.
 The MSc in Economic and Social History is a joint enterprise involving both the Faculty of History and the Department of Economics.

 More generally, working as an Oxford graduate student is an exhilarating experience.
-History at Oxford stretches from around 300 AD to the present and embraces an exceptionally broad geographical range.
+History at Oxford stretches from around c.
+300 to the present and embraces an exceptionally broad geographical range.
 It comprises an active research community of up to 800 academics and graduate students.

 The faculty’s research is organised around historical periods, research centres, or in collaborative and individual research projects, and graduates are key participants in the wide range of seminars, workshops and conferences run by the History Faculty.

 Further opportunities for exchange are provided by the interdisciplinary communities fostered within individual colleges, which also offer dedicated support for graduates by means of personal advisors.
 The Oxford Centre for Research in the Humanities (TORCH) offers a stimulating range of interdisciplinary activities.
 You are also encouraged to join the Oxford History Graduate Network (OHGN), which fosters friendships, conversations and collaboration.

 The Oxford environment provides a unique opportunity to develop intellectual curiosity whilst remaining focused on your own work without becoming blinkered - an integral part of a successful graduate career.